demigecko/CarND-Path-Planning-Project/README.md

     }
 }
 ```
-If there is a car in front of the ego car, the first action is to slow down.
+If there is a car in front of the ego car, the first reaction is to slow down.
 ```
 else if (lane == 1 && lane1_clear_front == false) {
   slow_down = true;
 ```
-Then check  both front and rear clearance for changing lanes (lane 0 or lane 2)
+Then check both front and rear clearance for changing lanes (to lane 0 or to lane 2, left priority is higher than right)
 ```
 // if the left lane is clear, move to left lane if (lane0_clear_front == true && lane0_clear_rear == true) {